Corbin Martin: Baltimore Orioles

 On May 13, 2024, Martin was claimed off waivers by the Baltimore Orioles.
 On June 15, the Orioles removed Martin from their 40–man roster and outrighted him to the Triple–A Norfolk Tides.
 In 29 appearances for the Tides, he compiled a 1-2 record and 4.05 ERA with 31 strikeouts across 33 1/3 innings pitched.

 Martin began the 2025 season with Triple-A Norfolk, logging a 2-2 record and 5.29 ERA with 31 strikeouts over 29 appearances.
 On July 2, 2025, the Orioles selected Martin's contract, adding him to their active roster.
 He made one scoreless appearance with Baltimore before being designated for assignment on July 13.
 Martin elected free agency after clearing waivers on July 17.
 The next day, Martin re-signed with the Orioles on a major league contract.
 In 17 total appearances for Baltimore, he logged a 1-0 record and 6.00 ERA with 23 strikeouts and two saves over 18 innings of work.
 Martin was designated for assignment by the Orioles on September 2.
 He cleared waivers and was sent outright to Triple-A Norfolk on September 4.
 Martin elected free agency on September 30.

+Chicago Cubs

+On January 12, 2026, Martin signed a minor league contract with the Chicago Cubs.
+He was assigned to the Triple-A Iowa Cubs to begin the regular season.
+On April 18, Chicago selected Martin's contract, adding him to their active roster.
+He made seven appearances for the team, struggling to a 10.80 ERA with four strikeouts and one save across five innings pitched.
+On May 7, Martin was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to Triple-A Iowa on May 10.